chatswithjc/godisgood/content/en/docs/book/power-of-belief.md

 Jeremiah was an angry prophet of God in the Old Testament.
 He was so angry with God that he wrote an entire book of complaints against God.
 Imagine!
 The book is called "Lamentations."
 One of the principles Jeremiah shares with us in the midst of his anger and frustration is this:

 **"God proves to be good to the man who passionately WAITS, to the woman who diligently SEEKS.
-It's a good thing to quietly hope, quietly hope for help from God."** *(Lamentations 3: 25-33 The Message)*
+It's a good thing to quietly hope, quietly hope for help from God."** *(Lamentations 3: 25-33)*

 **"When life is heavy and hard to take, go off by yourself.
 ENTER THE SILENCE.
 BOW IN PRAYER.
 Don't ask questions: WAIT for hope to appear.
 Don't run from trouble.
 Take it full-face.
 The "worst" is never the worst."**